Giovanni Capriglione

-Giovanni Capriglione (born March 8, 1973) is a Republican member of the Texas House of Representatives, having represented since 2013 District 98 in Tarrant County, Texas.
+Giovanni Capriglione (born March 8, 1973) is an American politician.
+He is a Republican member of the Texas House of Representatives, having represented district 98 since 2013.

-Biography

-Capriglione lives in Southlake in suburban Tarrant County.
+Early life and education

 Capriglione studied for a Bachelor of Science in physics at Worcester Polytechnic Institute in Worcester, Massachusetts, and then a Master of Business Administration at Santa Clara University in Santa Clara, California.

-He and his wife, Elisa, whom he married in 2000, have three children who attend schools in the Carroll Independent School District.